What is Y-DNA?

 Mr. Jones is now trying to recruit more Jones males from throughout Europe to try to reconstruct and relink his family line.

-A comparison using only 12 Y-DNA STR markers was not discriminating enough for Mr. Jones to pinpoint his family lines.
-After increasing to 20 Y-DNA STR markers, Mr. Jones was able to obtain more useful information and was able to eliminate false matches initially generated when only 12 markers were compared.
+A comparison using only 12 markers was not discriminating enough for Mr. Jones to pinpoint his family lines.
+After increasing to 20 markers, Mr. Jones was able to obtain more useful information, and was able to eliminate false matches initially generated when only 12 markers were compared.
 However, after increasing to 44 markers, Mr. Jones was able to pinpoint the people that he was looking for and was furthermore able to accurately answer his questions about his relationship to the Jones line in New York.
 Mr. Jones can continue to carry on his research, and as more and more people are tested and added to the DNA Reunion database, Mr. Jones will be able to reconstruct his family line in greater detail and re-unite with Jones worldwide who are descendants of his family line.

-Y-DNA Haplogroups are associated with different regions of the world
+Y-DNA haplogroups are associated with different regions of the world

 The following chart shows the Y-DNA haplogroups found in each region.